commercetools/merchant-center-application-kit/.changeset/beige-moles-listen.md

 '@commercetools-frontend/application-config': minor
 ---

-Expose a base `tsconfig.json` file to extend in Custom Applications.
+Exposes a base `tsconfig.json` file to extend in Custom Applications.

 Install: